SOS Children's Village Cochabamba-Jordán

 Although progress has been made over recent years, landlocked Bolivia continues to be one of the poorest countries in Latin America.
 Many families all over the country live in conditions of extreme poverty.
 Nowhere else in Bolivia is the gap between the rich and the poor more pronounced and visible than in and around the city of Cochabamba.

 Childhood in Cochabamba continues to be full of hardships for thousands of children

 Getting together for lunch (photo: SOS Archives)

-SOS Children's Village Jordan is located in the Bolivian city of Cochabamba, capital of the province of the same name.
+SOS Children's Village Cochabamba-Jordan (previously known as SOS Children’s Village Jordan) is located in the Bolivian city of Cochabamba, capital of the province of the same name.
 While agriculture once represented the main pillar of Cochabamba's economy, the region has become more diversified over recent years, making Cochabamba a major industrial pole in the region.
 However, this does not mean that poverty has disappeared from Cochabamba.
 Much to the contrary, poverty levels in and around the city continue to be fairly high.

 More than anywhere else in Bolivia, Cochabamba is a region marked by extreme contrasts.
 While the municipalities of Alalay and Vila Vila are among the poorest of Bolivia, Cercado is one of the country's richest.
 Thousands of families lack access to drinking water, paved roads, sewage systems and even electricity.
 As usual, children are particularly vulnerable in such a harsh socioeconomic environment.
 Around 32,000 children in Cochabamba are orphans and grow up without parental support.